 26. 48% of shoppers will share data for more personalized service.
 (Deloitte)

 27. Omnichannel customers spend 4% more in-store and 10% more online than single-channel customers.

 28. According to Forbes, same-day delivery is crucial to 45% of millennials.

 30. 70% of millennials trust in online consumer opinions and reviews

 Read more 63 M-Commerce Statistics for Marketers

 “Digital shopping continues to grow, but it’s no longer a competition between online and offline.
 Today, many retailers find that half of their online sales are supported by their stores,” said Robert Hetu, VC & Research Analyst at Gartner.

-Online shopping and Offline shopping are connected in many ways.
+Brands are in a constant dilemma when it comes to online shopping vs offline shopping.
+But Online shopping and Offline shopping are connected in many ways.

 Customers not only just want quality products but also convenience.
 They also expect a brand to be connected across all touchpoints.

 “Many consumers who have downloaded a retailer’s app use it for online purchases while others use it to obtain a coupon or discount offer that can be availed at the physical store,” added Mr. Hetu.